travigd/documentation/server/3.0.1/metadata-and-reserved-names.md

 * `$mw` The list of users with write permissions to stream metadata
 * `$mr` The list of users with read permissions to stream metadata

-More details on access control lists can be found [here](../access-control-lists)
+More details on access control lists can be found [here](../access-control-lists).

 ## Event Metadata

 Every event in the event store can also have metadata associated with it.
 The Event Store itself supports some values being set in the metadata and you can write your own additional data into event metadata if you wish (such as the source of the event).
 All names starting with `$` are however a reserved space for internal details.
 The currently supported internal details are:

-- `$correlationId` — the application level correlation ID associated with this message.
+* `$correlationId` The application level correlation ID associated with this message.

-- `$causationId` — the application level causation ID associated with this message.
+* `$causationId` The application level causation ID associated with this message.

 Projections will honor both the correlationId and causationId patterns for any events it produces internally (linkTo/emit/etc).